SteeltoeOSS/Documentation/docs/management/metric-observers.md

 The following table describes the settings that you can apply to the observers:

->NOTE: Each setting below must be prefixed with `Management:Metrics:Observer`.
+>Each setting below must be prefixed with `Management:Metrics:Observer`.

 | Key | Description | Default |
 | --- | --- | --- |